apollographql/docs/README.md

 npm i
 ```

 If it's your first time running the docs site locally, you must link your local directory with Netlify.
-To do this, you must be logged in to the `netlify` CLI with an account that has access to our "Apollo" org in Netlify.
-If you're not sure if you have an account with access, you can use the credentials in 1Password.
+To do this, you must be logged in to the `netlify` CLI with an account that has access to our organization in Netlify.
+Apollo Staff can log into the account using the Netlify Single Sign-On (SSO) option and specifying the `apollo-main` identifier during the login process.

 ```sh
 npx netlify login